 We will deliver the campaign message in the following ways:

-- making posters, information cards and advice leaflets widely available in communities
+- making posters, information cards and national guidance documents widely available in communities

 - media relations activity.